The Douglas R. Colton Medal for Research Excellence

-CMC Microsystems recognizes excellence in Canadian micro-nano research by Canada’s National Design Network through its annual Douglas R. Colton award.
+CMC Microsystems recognizes excellence in Canadian micro-nano research through its annual Douglas R. Colton award.
 Established in honour of the founding president of CMC Microsystems, this award includes a medal and a monetary prize of $4,500.

 Faculty, students or alumni who have successfully completed a Master’s or PhD degree in a Canadian university within the previous three calendar years are eligible for this award.

 2023 Deadline: Friday, August 25